 How can someone believe that?
 They must be [add your insult here.]

-Brain scanning has made it easy to see what happens in a subject’s brain when they hear a statement that threatens their core beliefs.
+Brain scanning has made it easy to see what happens in a subject’s brain when they hear a statement that threatens their core beliefs and opinions.
 What happens?
-The emotional center of brain (called the amygdala) reacts to contradiction of core values the same way that it reacts to physical threat.
+The emotional center of the brain (called the amygdala) reacts to contradiction of core values the same way that it reacts to physical threat.

 You are your world view.
 You react in defense of core belief like your rise to defend your physical self.
 The more facts the other person piles on, the more threatened you feel.
 The more threatened, the more sure you become that you are right!
 Not just you, anyone.
 Especially, it’s true of the troll on the internet.

-Think about it.
 It is easier to imagine terrible things about people you don’t know.
 If you have only Christian friends, it is easier to think that Jews and Muslims are Godless.
 If you never met a gay person, it is easier to believe that gay people will seduce you to “recruit” you.
-If you know lots of Christians, Jews, and Muslims, and some of them are gay, you probably found out that all three religions have something to do with God and that gay people seduce people they love, not unsuspecting straight people.
+But if you know lots of Christians, Jews, and Muslims, and some of them are gay, you probably found out that all three religions have something to do with God and that gay people seduce people they love, not unsuspecting straight people.